unyoung-kim/projects/algorithms/README.md

 # NP Complete problem
-The goal of this project is to suggest an optimal solution to the
+The goal of this project is to suggest a time efficient solution to an NP problem.

 ## Inputs
 ### The program takes in the following inputs